 To support a continuation and growth in impactful scholarship and research activities by the department's faculty, the workload should also consider a faculty member's level of research productivity.
 Faculty with higher levels of research productivity should be provided a lower teaching load in recognition that higher levels of research productivity require more effort directed towards research activities.
 Research productively is evaluated based on research outputs and activities that enable research.
 The main indicator of research productivity is the publication of original research articles in major peer-reviewed journals as described in the department's RPT guidelines.
-The preparation and submission of grant applications for competitive external funds is considered an important research enabling activity that will also be considered in determining workloads.
-Other indicators of research productivity may include, but are not limited to, the publication of books, book chapters, peer-reviewed conference proceedings, patents, the submission of articles to peer reviewed journals, and the acquisition of grants and contracts.
+The preparation and submission of grant applications for competitive external funds is considered an important research enabling activity may include, but are not limited to, the publication of books, book chapters, peer-reviewed conference proceedings, patents, the submission of articles to peer reviewed journals, and the acquisition of grants and contracts.
 Evaluating research productivity on the quantity of products or their quality is exceedingly difficult; therefore, it is incumbent upon individual faculty to provide evidence of the quality of their publications and other possible indicators of research productivity to the department chair as part of the annual review process.